 By Marthe Mathilde.
 Engine Wiring.
 Published at Monday, March 19th 2018, 09:10:47 AM.
 Along the crankshaft you’ll find balancing lobes that act as counterweights to balance the crankshaft and prevent engine damage from the wobbling that occurs when the crankshaft spins.
 Also along the crankshaft you’ll find the main bearings.
 The main bearings provide a smooth surface between the crankshaft and engine block for the crankshaft to spin.

-By Thibault Margaux.
+By Claudette Alice.
 Engine Wiring.
-Published at Monday, October 30th 2017, 18:41:31 PM.
+Published at Monday, March 19th 2018, 08:41:21 AM.
 The cylinder head is a piece of metal that sits over the engine’s cylinders.
 There are small, rounded indentations cast into the cylinder head in order to create room at the top of the chamber for combustion.
 A head gasket seals the joint between the cylinder head and cylinder block.
 Intake and outtake valves, spark plugs, and fuel injectors (these parts are explained later) are also mounted to the cylinder head.

 Keyinsp - Source Of All Wiring Diagram

 Copyright © 2003 - 2018 Domain Media.
 All sponsored products, company names, brand names, trademarks and logos arethe property of their respective owners.